Install HA (active/active) on CloudBees CI on traditional platforms

 • The load balancer must be configured with sticky sessions.

-• You should setup a health check against /whoAmI/api/json?tree=authenticated
+• You should set up a health check against /whoAmI/api/json?tree=authenticated

 Storage